An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Introduction

 We give the outline of the paper.
-In section $2$, we state two propositions about the existence and uniqueness of mappings from a smooth manifold into a Lie group $G$, which underlies our main theorems.
-In section $3$, we not only express the representation of $\ PSH(1)$ but discuss how the matrix Lie group $PSH(1)$ can be interpreted as the set of moving frames on the homogeneous space $H_1=PSH(1)/SO(2)$; the moving frame formula in $H_1$ via the (left-invariant) Maurer-Cartan form will also be derived.
-In section $4$, we compute the Darboux derivative of the lift of a horizontally regular curve and give the proof of the first main theorem; moreover, we calculate the $p$-curvature and the contact normality of horizontally regular curves and geodesics.
-In section $5$, we compute the Darboux derivative of the lift of normal parameterized surfaces.
-By deriving the formula of change of the coordinates, we achieve the complete set of differential invariants for a normal parameterized surface.
-In section $6$, by calculating the Darboux derivative of the lift of $f:\Sigma\rightarrow H_1$, we show the fundamental theorem for surfaces $\Sigma$ in $H_1$.
-In section $7$, one of the applications for the fundamental theorem of curves, the Crofton's formula, will be shown there, which connects the CR geometry and the Integral Geometry.
-In the last section, we give the other proof of the Theorem \ref{main1} for the uniqueness by the method of moving frame.
+In Section~\ref{section2}, we state two propositions about existence and uniqueness of mappings from a smooth manifold into a Lie group $G$, which underlies our main theorems.
+In Section~\ref{section3}, we not only express the representation of $\ {\rm PSH}(1)$ but discuss how the matrix Lie group ${\rm PSH}(1)$ can be interpreted as the set of moving frames on the homogeneous space $H_1={\rm PSH}(1)/{\rm SO}(2)$; the moving frame formula in $H_1$ via the (left-invariant) Maurer--Cartan form will be derived.
+In Section~\ref{section4}, we compute the Darboux derivatives of the lift of a horizontally regular curve and give the proof of the f\/irst main theorem; moreover, the $p$-curvature and the contact normality for horizontally regular curves and geodesics are calculated.
+In Section~\ref{invpasur}, we compute the Darboux derivatives of the lift of normal parametrized surfaces, and achieve the complete set of dif\/ferential invariants for a normal parametrized surface.
+In Section~\ref{section6}, by calculating the Darboux derivatives of the lift for $f\colon \Sigma\rightarrow H_1$, we show the fundamental theorem for surfaces $\Sigma$ in $H_1$.
+In Section~\ref{section7}, we show the Crofton formula which connects CR geometry and integral geometry.

-\textbf{Acknowledgment.} The first author's research was supported in part by NCTS and in part by NSC 100-2628-M-008-001-MY4.
-He would like to thank Prof. Jih-Hsin Cheng for his teaching and talking with the author on this topic, Prof. Paul Yang for his encouragement and advising in the research for the last few years.
-The third author would like to express her thanks to Prof. Shu-Cheng Chang for his teaching, constant encouragement and supports.